 Human rights and gender approaches have been incorporated into the development of these materials.
-Considering the definition of Education for Human Rights provided by the Council of Europe Charter on Education for Democratic Citizenship and Human Rights Education Recommendation, "Human rights education" means education, training, awareness-raising, information, practices and activities which aim, by equipping with knowledge, skills and understanding that develop attitudes and behaviour, to empower learners to contribute to the building and defence of a universal culture of human rights in society, with a goal of the promotion and protection of human rights and fundamental freedoms.
-Within this framework, as Pandea, Grzemny & Keen (2019) point out, human rights are relevant in the educational process, and should be placed in its centre, while considering the three dimensions of learning from, through and for human rights.
+Considering the definition of Education for Human Rights provided by the Council of Europe Charter on Education for Democratic Citizenship and Human Rights Education Recommendation, "Human rights education" means education, training, awareness-raising, information, practices and activities which aim, by equipping with knowledge, skills and understanding that develop attitudes and behaviour, to empower learners to contribute to the building and defence of a universal culture of human rights in society, with a goal of the promotion and protection of human rights are relevant in the educational process, and should be placed in its centre, while considering the three dimensions of learning from, through and for human rights.
 This has been translated into our practice, whilst maintaining the following principles:

-- · Starting with what people know.
+- Starting with what people know.

-- · Strengthening active participation.
+- Strengthening active participation.

 - Promoting action, the transformation of learning into actions that are simple but meaningful.